fusionjs/fusionjs/jazelle/README.md

 ### Setup .gitignore

-Add the following entries to .gitignore
+Add the following entry to .gitignore

 ```
 third_party/jazelle/temp
-bazel-*
 ```

 ### What to commit to version control